Mark Zuckerberg Doesn’t Understand Journalism

 Mark Zuckerberg wants you to know that he cares, really cares, about journalism.

-“I view our responsibility in news as two things,” he said in a wide-ranging conversation with a small group of news editors and executives who had assembled in Palo Alto for a journalism gathering known as Off the Record on Tuesday afternoon.
+“I view our responsibility in news as two things,” he said in a wide-ranging conversation with a small group of news editors and executives assembled in Palo Alto for a journalism gathering known as Off the Record on Tuesday afternoon.
 “One is making sure people can get trustworthy news.”

 The other, he said, “is building common ground in society.”
-It turns out that “common ground” is suddenly Zuckerberg’s preferred euphemism these days.
-(That and “community.”)
+It turns out that “common ground” is suddenly Zuckerberg’s preferred euphemism.
+(That, and “community.”)

 “You’re not going to be able to bridge common ground,” he said, unless you have a “common set of facts so that you can at least have a coherent debate.”

 And here’s where the contradictions flood in.